adobe/spectrum-web-components/CONTRIBUTING.md

 ### Commitlint

 We use [Commitlint](https://github.com/conventional-changelog/commitlint/#what-is-commitlint) to help manage the semantic versions across the various packages in this library.
-Please be sure that you take this into concideration when submitting PRs to this repositiory.
+Please be sure that you take this into consideration when submitting PRs to this repository.
 Generally, your commits should look like the following:

 ```bash
 type(scope?): subject #scope is optional, but should reference the package you are updating